wp-plugins/wp-flot/readme.txt

 == Description ==
 This plugin adds shortcodes for line, pie and bar charts, created with the Flot javascript library.

-For more information on Flot: http://www.flotcharts.org/
+For more information on Flot see their [website](http://www.flotcharts.org).

 = Usage =
 Use the [linechart], [piechart] or [barchart] shortcodes, with the data enclosed between the tags (see example).
 You can further change the appearance of your chart by using a number of attributes, a full list of which can be seen [here](http://www.youssouhaagsman.nl/wpflot/index.htm#attributes "WP Flot").